communitiesuk/delta-common-infrastructure/docs/security/07_cicd.md

 The Terraform code is split across several repositories, but the setup for all of them is similar.

-A staging/test account admin AWS access key is stored as a repository secret.
+A dev account (staging and test environments) key with read only access is available for running Terraform plans for all pull requests.

-TODO DT-171: We can probably do better than this, could PRs use a key with read-only access to the state and plan with -refresh=false?
+A dev account admin key is stored as an environment secret and is only accessible from the main branch.
-  Then the access key could at least be restricted to main and come under branch protection.
+Branch protections are in place for the this repository, but not delta or common-payments-module, as they would be incompatible with the current suppliers development process.

 A production account admin AWS access key is stored as an Environment secret, and requires manual approval before use.